Tips for Solving Re Order Paragraphs

 Generally, a topic sentence gives the introduction of the whole paragraph in a way to show that what the paragraph is all about.

-It is the most critical step because, if the 1st option is selected incorrect, the probability of building a correct sequence further, turns out to be quite minimal.
-Thus, ascertaining the 1st sentence correct can let you win the half race.
+It is the most critical step because, if the 1st option is selected incorrectly, the probability of building a correct sequence further, turns out to be quite minimal.
+Thus, ascertaining the 1st sentence correctly can let you win the half race.

 For this, it is important to remember that, the 1st sentence of a well-structured paragraph is always clear, independent and if said alone, can convey the complete idea without inserting any supportive fact or sentence.

-In short, in the first instance, all you need to do is to look for a sentence which can survive alone.
+In short, in the first instance, all you need to do is to look for a sentence that can survive alone.

 Supporting sentences- After identifying the topic sentence, you should try to find the logical sequence of the other sentences.

-Remember that, all the remaining sentences of the given paragraph will reflect the supporting idea to convey the progression of further event.
+Remember that, all the remaining sentences of the given paragraph will reflect the supporting idea to convey the progression of further events.

 Grammar and Cohesion

 This can be another sure way of finding a correct sequence of the whole paragraph.
 To get an edge in solving it correctly, you need to take care of the following points: